 Configuration file is used to overwrite default settings defined for the essential use case.
-Library comes with template config file, which can be modified according to needs. and it should be copied (or simply renamed in-place) and named lwmem_opts.h
+Library comes with template config file, which can be modified according to the application needs. and it should be copied (or simply renamed in-place) and named lwmem_opts.h access to it by using #include "lwmem_opts.h".

 Note: Default configuration template file location: lwmem/src/include/lwmem/lwmem_opts_template.h.
-File must be renamed to lwmem_opts.h first and then copied to the project directory where compiler include paths have access to it by using #include "lwmem_opts.h".
+File must be renamed to lwmem_opts.h first and then copied to the project directory where compiler include paths have